+where $I_\phi(X,Z)$ denotes the mutual information between $X$ and $Z$, and $H$ represents differential entropy.
+This formulation enforces the measurement space $Z$ to have maximal information about the signal $X$ so that the image reconstruction has a smaller error.
+Since the data entropy $H(X)$ does not depend on k-space coordinates $\phi$, this is equivalent to

-where in the last line we introduce a variational approximation to the model posterior $q_\phi(X|Z)$ to obtain a lower bound.
-The variational parameters ($\theta$) correspond to the weights of the reconstruction network.
+The conditional entropy in \eqref{eq:3} requires evaluating the model posterior $q_\phi(X|Z)$, however this term is intractable due to the high dimensionality of $X$ and $Z$.
+Therefore, in \eqref{eq:4} we introduce a variational approximation $p_\theta(X|Z)$ to the posterior distribution via a new set of parameters ($\theta$) and obtain a lower bound \cite{barber2004algorithm}.
+The variational parameters ($\theta$) correspond to the weights of the decoder, i.e., the reconstruction network.
 Using the bound on \eqref{eq:4}, we express our objective as

 where we estimate the expectation with respect to $q_\phi(X)$ using Monte-Carlo sampling from the dataset $\mathcal{D}$.
 Thus, we propose optimizing the shared $\phi$ and $\theta$ for the entire dataset rather than specific acquisition and reconstruction parameters for each example in the dataset.
 In addition, for a different anatomy (hence for a different dataset), the optimization must be repeated.
-Similarly, we estimate the expectation with respect to $q_\phi(Y|x)$ using Monte-Carlo methods, and estimate the gradients with respect to $\phi$ using reparameterization trick.